What Is a EULA? End User Licence Agreement Guide for Australia

 It is generally recommended to display your EULA in a prominent and easily accessible location, such as on your website or within the software itself.
 It is also a good idea to include a copy of your EULA with any physical copies of the software that you distribute.

 If you are using a website to sell or distribute your software, you should include a link to your EULA on the homepage or on a dedicated ‘Legals’ page.
-You should also include a requirement for the end user to ‘actively’ accept the End User Licence Agreement as part of the purchasing or downloading process.
+You should also require the end user to ‘actively’ accept the End User Licence Agreement as part of the purchasing or downloading process.
 For example, by scrolling to the bottom of the EULA and clicking a checkbox to confirm that they have read it and agreed to it.

-If you are distributing your software through a third-party platform, such as an app store, you should ensure that your End User Licence Agreement is included in the app listing and that it is displayed to the end user before they purchase and/or download the software.
+If you are distributing your software through a third-party platform, such as an app store, you should ensure that your End User Licence Agreement is included in the app listing and displayed to the end user before they purchase and/or download the software.

 Both the Apple and Google App Stores make you agree to a standard EULA for your software.
-However, recently the Apple App Store has allowed App marketers to upload their own EULA as an alternative to their own EULA.
+However, recently, the Apple App Store has allowed App marketers to upload their own EULA as an alternative to Apple’s own EULA.

 Apple App Store Standard EULA